moddedmc-wiki/fabric-modding-wiki/content/9.misc/creating-particles-factories.md

 ---

 # Creating Particle Factories
 Custom particle factories allow for the already powerful particles to become super powerful.
-You can add small rotating leaves to a beautiful scene, or huge powerful explosions to an intense boss battle.
+You can add small rotating leaves to a beautiful scene, or huge, powerful explosions to an intense boss battle.
 Let's learn about them and make one!

 ## Creating The Factory's Class
 You can think of a particle factory as the particle's code.
 In this example, we are going to make our smiley faced texture from the Creating Custom Particles tutorial fall slowly, spin, and change size, then stop all movement and fade away upon hitting the ground.